IAE Poitiers: Master’s degrees

 Some of these Master's can be converted to a Research Master's in the second year of the course, with the aim of preparing for a doctorate.

 Research

-Researchers and doctorate students from IAE and other faculties or institutions are all involved in the CEREGE (Research Center in Management).
+Researchers and doctorate students from IAE and other faculties or institutions are involved in the CEREGE (Research Center in Management).
 They are divided into several thematic research teams.
 Some of them work in close collaboration with companies from the private sector (BNP Paribas...) others with Ministries or with the Revenue Court.

 The Centre Européen des Produits de l'Enfant (CEPE), in Angoulême, is another research team affiliated to the IAE, specialized in Marketing.

 The IAE of Poitiers regularly organizes academic Congresses, either national or international.
 Since 2005: